othermedia/js-handbook/style.md

 Perhaps the only advantage `arraySquares` has over `mapSquares` is performance.
-`MapSquares` will have to execute the function passed to `map` once for every element in the collection, which is a very small amount of overhead, but might add up if the collection is very large, or `mapSquares` is being called a lot.
+`MapSquares` will have to execute the function passed to `map` once for every element in the collection, which is a very small amount of overhead, but might add up if the collection is large, or `mapSquares` is called frequently.

 This should not dissuade you from writing a function like `mapSquares` instead of one like `arraySquares`.
 One rarely knows in advance where the performance